hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/aries-mobile-agent-react-native.md

             <td>
                 # Summary of Changes

-Use vertical notificatons  on the home screen rather than aligning them horizontally.
+Use vertical notifications on the home screen rather than aligning them horizontally.

+See [this video](https://fullboarca-my.sharepoint.com/:v:/g/personal/jason_leach_fullboar_ca/ETLh88xwWKtPq4ZJAbsebA0Be8dECLUwWIz_IxHC4sitXA?e=xUa1ZV) to see the new look-and-feel.

 # Related Issues